vbookshelf/Offline-MedAi-Console/README.md

 - The Mandarin Chinese voice is not reliable.
 It does not work sometimes.
 - The functionality to mute the audio (while the AI is speaking) can sometimes be unstable.
+- Whisper is an LLM, and it can hallucinate.
+It sometimes generates random text like "Thank you for watching!".
+This text then gets converted in to speech.

 <br>